Please reply to this message if you are experiencing technical difficulty. For all other inquiries, please Contact USFA.

 Emmitsburg, MD 21727

-· Applicants should not make plans to attend the class until notified by the NETC Admissions Office.
+· Applicants should not make plans to attend this pilot course until notified in writing by the NETC Admissions Office.

 The United States Fire Administration recommends everyone should have a comprehensive fire protection plan that includes smoke alarms, residential sprinklers, and practicing a home fire escape plan.

 Update your subscriptions, modify your password or e-mail address, or stop subscriptions at any time on your Subscriber Preferences Page.
 You will need to use your e-mail address to log in.
 If you have questions or problems with the subscription service, please contact email@example.com.

 This service is provided to you at no charge by the U.S. Fire Administration.

 U.S. Fire Administration · U.S. Department of Homeland Security · Emmitsburg, MD 21727 · (301) 447-1000